matryx/mocktract-ethers.js/README.md

 # mocktract-ethers.js

 A library for mocking ethers.js Contracts for unit testing. `mocktract` takes in an address and ABI, and builds out a mock contract that matches an `ethers.Contract`.
 Inspired by `jest.fn()`, `mocktract` adds many value mocking options like `fn.mockReturnValue(value)` or `contract.mockReturnType(type, value)`.
+This is for the Ethereum Smart Contract ethers.js framework.

 ## Getting Started